DIY-Hypnotism/hypnotic-scripts/README.md

 ## Licence

-Each file should have a header that states it source and licence that it was acquired under.
+Each file should have a header that states it licence.
+Source and original licence (if different) will be in the commit message.

 ## Pull Requests